 I recently completed my bachelor degree in Monash University, majoring in Biomedical Science.
 I have a particular interest in how dietary manipulation can improve the phenotype of diseased individuals.
 I’m currently working on my honours project which aims to develop a diet to treat an inborn error of amino acid metabolism.
 Outside the lab I enjoy traveling with my families and friends.

-I am currently undertaking my honours year in a Bachelor of Science Advanced- Research at Monash University, having majored in Genetics and Immunology.
-I am particularly interested in the genetic influences on disease and how gene expression can be modulated.
-My honours project involves examining the effects of dietary manipulation on a Drosophila model of the metabolic disease, Phenylketonuria.
-Outside of the lab I enjoy fossicking and playing the piano.
+I am currently undertaking my Honours year in a Bachelor of Science at Monash University, having majored in Genetics.
+I am particularly interested in genetic disorders and the development of clinical treatments.
+For my honours project, I will be examining inborn errors of Leucine metabolism in a Drosophila model and the effects of dietary manipulations as a treatment.
+Outside of the lab I enjoy playing netball, cross stitching and playing video games.